garden-io/garden/docs/reference/module-types/jib-container.md

 [services](#services) > volumes

-List of volumes that should be mounted when deploying the service.
+List of volumes that should be mounted when starting the container.

 Note: If neither `hostPath` nor `module` is specified, an empty ephemeral volume is created and mounted when deploying the container.